 Needham, J.G. and M.J.
 Westfall Jr. 1955.
-A Manual of the Dragonflies of North America (Anisoptera) Including the Greater Antilles and the Provinces of the Mexican Border.
-University of California Press.
-Berkeley and Los Angeles.
+A manual of dragonflies of North America (Anisoptera) Including the Greater Antilles and the Provinces of the Mexican Border.
+University of California Press, Los Angeles.

 New York Natural Heritage Program.
 2011.
 Online Conservation Guide for Coastal Plain Pond.
 Available from: http://www.acris.nynhp.org/guide.php?id=9889.

 New York Natural Heritage Program.
 2019.
 New York Natural Heritage Program Databases.
 Albany, NY.